-Cattle Head Gate Comparison - Manual Catch vs. Self Catch Cattle Head Gate
+Which Cattle Head Gate is Better?
+The Battle Between Self Catch vs. Manual Catch Cattle Head Gates

 The argument of manual versus self-catch head gates on cattle squeeze chutes has been ongoing for years!
 According to a converted customer who once owned a self-catch head gate and invested in Q-Catch cattle squeeze chute with a manual head gate, he praises “the beauty of the sliding head gate”.
 People will always have their personal preferences, but we’re here to highlight the animal science backed benefits of the manual catch.